Our guide to the best exhibitions in London in 2018, updated throughout the year. Check back for the latest shows in the capital – updated March

-Barbican – British Library – British Museum – Camden Arts Centre
+Barbican – Bethlem Museum of the Mind – British Library – British Museum

 Social outsiders take centre stage at the Barbican

-At the Barbican, Another Kind of Life: Photography on the Margins (February 28 – May 27) focuses on outsiders existing on the fringes of society in communities across the globe.
+At the Barbican, Another Kind of Life: Photography on the Margins (until May 27) focuses on outsiders existing on the fringes of society in communities across the globe.
 The show features photographs by 20 photographers, from the 1950s to today and covers themes such as drugs, addiction, sexuality, minorities and youth culture – discussing the idea of social outsiders as agents for change.

-For spring, the Curve gallery is reserved for a new commission exploring methods of resistance from Morocco-based French multimedia artist Yto Barrada (February 7 – May 20) whose photography, video and sculpture is infused with politics and documentary methods.
+For spring, the Curve gallery is reserved for a new commission exploring methods of resistance from Morocco-based French multimedia artist Yto Barrada (until May 20) whose photography, video and sculpture is infused with politics and documentary methods.

 The importance of recorded sound at the British Library